Mission Statement:

 History & Hunger

 Deeply rooted in the communities we serve, we support people to access healthy food and opportunity.
-In our downtown Galt location, and with satellites in Hespeler, Preston, and Ayr, we operate a variety of programs for our neighbours including emergency food assistance and our unique Mobile Food Market.
+In our downtown Galt location, and with satellites in Hespeler, Preston, we operate a variety of programs for our neighbours including emergency food assistance and our unique Mobile Food Market.

 At all times, we adhere to the ethical food banking code: